Genymobile/genymotion-device-web-player/README.md

 4. Use the returned `access_token` as `options.token` when calling `setupRenderer`.

 Notes:
-- SaaS JWTs expire (e.g., ~48h).
+- SaaS JWTs expire after a while (e.g., ~48h).
 Regenerate by re-login when needed.
 - The `access_token` is scoped to a single instance and may expire; if you receive a token invalid/expired error, call the access-token endpoint again and reconnect.
-- For PaaS, `options.token` is the instance ID provided by your device provider.
+- For Genymotion Device Image, `options.token` is the instance ID provided by your cloud provider.
 No SaaS API calls are required.

 Useful references:
 - Login (JWT): https://developer.genymotion.com/saas/#operation/login